 Guys, our kitchen is DONE!!
-Well for phase 1 it’s done, YAY!!
-And if you are wondering, phase 2 will begin after we finish the basement because we will be removing a wall and adding more cabinets (so flooring & counters will wait until then)… But back to our current phase 1 kitchen.
+Well for phase 1 is done, YAY!!
+And if you are wondering, phase 2 will begin after we finish the basement because we will be removing a wall and adding more cabinets (so flooring & counters will wait until then)… But back to our current phase 1 kitchen and tips on painting kitchen cabinets with a paint sprayer, it will save you a ton of time!!

-Now that I have explained the difference between the two let me show you our process of painting the cabinets doors.
-But lets talk supplies needed first, some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.
+Now that I have explained the difference between the two let me show you our tips on painting the cabinets with a paint sprayer.
+But let’s talk supplies needed first.

 After adding new trim to our cabinet doors, we were all ready to start painting.
 We placed an old bed sheet on the floor of our garage then used plastic cups to hold the doors off the ground, starting with the back of the doors facing up.
 I then made sure the doors were clean by vacuuming or wiping them.